jacques/docs.npmjs.com/content/getting-started/modifying_your_profile_from_command_line.md

 <!--
-title: 18 - Modifying profile settings from the command line
+title: 18 - How to change profile settings from the CLI
 featured: true
 -->

-# Modifying Profile Settings from the Command Line
+# How to Change Profile Settings from the CLI
 *Requires npm version 5.5.1 or greater.*

 To view and set profile properties from the Command Line Interface (CLI), use these commands: